Charcoal

 • Charcoal can be stored inside your home, garage, or shed.

-• Must be stored in a cool, dry enviroment, and away from any moisture.
+• It should be kept in a cool, dry environment and protected from moisture.

 Storage Suggestions